England failures 'left a void' in Gary Neville's career

-But the former Manchester United full-back, who won the Champions League and eight Premier League titles, says that quote is often taken out of context.
+But the former Manchester United full-back, who won the Champions League and eight Premier League titles, says is often taken out of context.

 The 37-year-old, who is now an England coach, told BBC Radio Manchester's In The Spotlight programme: "When people remove the words before 'it's a waste of time', you are open to people creating a perception that I didn't enjoy playing for England.

 "I loved every single minute of playing for England.